 - Restructuring of College

-- The Department of Mechanical & Manufacturing Engineering
+- The Department of Mechanical, Manufacturing and Biomedical Engineering

 - Holders of the Chair of Mechanical Engineering

 The ‘Commission on Higher Education in Ireland’ was set up in 1960.
 Its primary function was the maintenance of standards in higher education at a time of very rapidly rising demands for third level places.
 The then Minister for Education, Mr Donagh O'Malley, in 1967 announced a government policy to amalgamate Trinity College with University College Dublin into a single University of Dublin.
 A process of rationalisation was to be instituted and certain subjects were to be taught on one campus alone.
 Under the proposed plan engineering was to be taught at University College only and the School of Engineering at Trinity was to close.
 After consideration the closure was abandoned and Trinity was allowed to continue offering an engineering degree based mainly on ‘engineering sciences’.
 Teaching was, however, to be achieved ‘without significant capital funding’.